dabeaz/blog/2023/three-problems.md

 code still embodies the general big idea.
 I've also written the Python code in a largely "equational style" that reflects the emphasis on function composition as opposed to function implementation.

+I'm struck by the raw minimalism and expressiveness of the code.
+There is no advanced metaprogramming, operator overloading, or even any classes.
+If you want to see how it works, the code is right there to look at.
+Most of the functions are tiny.
+They way that they compose together is pretty awesome.

 As an aside, sometimes people ask me "what can I do to improve my Python skills?"
 Much to their surprise, I often suggest doing a project in a